stouffer/EvoGeoModules/manuscript/manuscript.md

   - k: species interactions
   - k: host-parasites
   - k: phylogenetic congruence
-  - k: not coevolution
 figure:
   - id: maps
-    caption: Spatial distribution of coevolutionary signal across the 51 sites.
+    caption: Spatial distribution of co-phylogenetic matching across the 51 sites.
 For each location, we indicate whether or not the structure of regional and local interaction networks is consistent with phylogenetic congruence.
 The colour of the circle corresponds to regionally significant or non-significant (black and grey, respectively) while the colour of the symbol within corresponds to locally significant or non-significant (black and grey, respectively).
     short: Spatial distribution.
     file: figure1.pdf
   - id: contributions
-    caption: Distribution of coevolutionary signal at the network and interaction levels. **a**, Networks that have lower coevolutionary signal at the local or regional level are composed of interactions that on average contribute little to coevolution at the continental scale.
-Coevolutionary signal is presented relatively to the continental level coevolutionary signal.
-Dashed lines are a cubic smoothing spline, and the two levels of the same networks are linked by solid grey lines. **b**, Overall, interactions observed at the local, regional, and continental scale have roughly equivalent contributions to coevolutionary signal.
+    caption: Distribution of co-phylogenetic matching at the network and interaction levels. **a**, Networks that have lower co-phylogenetic matching at the local or regional level are composed of interactions that on average contribute little to co-phylogenetic matching at the continental scale. co-phylogenetic matching is presented relatively to the continental level co-phylogenetic matching.
+Dashed lines are a cubic smoothing spline, and the two levels of the same networks are linked by solid grey lines. **b**, Overall, interactions observed at the local, regional, and continental scale have roughly equivalent contributions to co-phylogenetic matching.
 Probability density was smoothed using a Gaussian kernel density estimator.
 Raw probability densities are shown as semi-transparent bars.
-    short: Distribution of coevolutionary signal.
+    short: Distribution of co-phylogenetic matching.
     file: figure4.pdf
     wide: true
   - id: consistency
-    caption: Spatial consistency of an interaction and its contribution to coevolutionary signal.
-Note that because *PACo* gives low scores to interactions with a strong contribution to coevolution, the y axis is reversed.
+    caption: Spatial consistency of an interaction and its contribution to co-phylogenetic matching.
+Note that because *PACo* gives low scores to interactions with a strong contribution to co-phylogenetic matching, the y axis is reversed.
 Spatial consistency is defined as the probability of observing an interaction between two species given that they were observed to co-occur.
-Although statistically significant, there was no biologically meaningful relationship between spatial consistency and an interaction's importance for coevolution in the continental network ($R^2 \approx 0.01$, $\rho = -0.1$, $p \leq 10^{-5}$).
+Although statistically significant, there was no biologically meaningful relationship between spatial consistency and an interaction's importance for co-phylogenetic matching in the continental network ($R^2 \approx 0.01$, $\rho = -0.1$, $p \leq 10^{-5}$).
     file: figure3.pdf
     short: Spatial consistency.
   - id: relative
     caption: The regional and local networks have the same relative amount of co-phylogenetic matching.
 The values presented are the z-scores of the PACo statistic for the entire network, with the 1:1 relationship added.
     file: figureLocReg.pdf
-    short: Conservation of contribution to coevolutionary signal.
+    short: Conservation of contribution to co-phylogenetic matching.
   - id: scales
-    caption: The contribution to coevolutionary signal of the interaction between two species is maintained across scales.
-For every site, we show the Pearson's correlation between interaction-level coevolutionary signal in the continental network and the same in the local network.
+    caption: The contribution to co-phylogenetic matching of the interaction between two species is maintained across scales.
+For every site, we show the Pearson's correlation between interaction-level co-phylogenetic matching in the continental network and the same in the local network.
 The size of each point is proportional to the size of the network, and all correlations are significant at $\alpha = 0.05$ except in the grey shaded area.
     file: figure2.pdf
-    short: Conservation of contribution to coevolutionary signal.
+    short: Conservation of contribution to co-phylogenetic matching.
     wide: true
 date: November 26, 2015
 abstract: Both species and their interactions are affected by changes that occur at evolutionary time-scales, and shape both ecological communities and their phylogenetic structure.
 But because extent ecological community structure is contingent upon random chance, environmental filters, and local effects, it is unclear how much ecological signal local communities should retain.
 Here we show that, in a host--parasite system where species interactions vary substantially over a continental gradient, the ecological significance of individual interactions is maintained across different scales.
 Notably, this occurs despite the fact that observed community variation at the local scale frequently tends to weaken or remove community-wide phylogenetic signal.
 When considered in terms of the interplay between community ecology and coevolutionary theory, our results demonstrate that individual interactions are capable and indeed likely to show a consistent signature of past evolutionary history even when woven into communities that do not.